-On October 16, 2017, Bombardier announced that it would become partners on the C Series aircraft program with Airbus SE ("Airbus").
-A corresponding agreement was signed bringing together Airbus' global reach and scale with Bombardier's newest, state-of-the-art jet aircraft family.
-Under the agreement, Airbus will provide procurement, sales and marketing, and customer support expertise to CSALP, the entity that manufactures and sells the C Series.
-At closing, Airbus will acquire a 50.01% interest in CSALP.
-Bombardier and Investissement Québec will own approximately 31% and 19%, respectively.
-CSALP's headquarters and primary assembly line and related functions will remain in

-Québec, with the support of Airbus' global reach and scale.
-Airbus' global industrial footprint will expand with the Final Assembly Line in Canada and additional C Series production at Airbus' manufacturing site in Alabama, U.S. The transaction also includes the issuance, upon closing, of warrants to Airbus exercisable for a five-year term to acquire up to 100,000,000 Class B subordinate voting shares in the capital of Bombardier, subject to customary adjustment provisions, at an exercise price per share equal to the U.S. dollar equivalent of Cdn \$2.29.
+On October 16, 2017, Bombardier announced that it would become partners on the C Series aircraft program with Airbus SAS, a wholly-owned subsidiary of Airbus SE (Airbus).
+A corresponding agreement was signed, pursuant to which Airbus is required to provide procurement, sales and marketing, and customer support expertise to CSALP, the entity that manufactures and sells the C Series.
+The transaction closed on July 1, 2018 with Airbus owning a 50.01% majority stake in CSALP and Bombardier and IQ (acting as mandatory for the government of Québec) owning approximately 34% and 16% respectively.
+CSALP's head office, primary assembly line and related functions are based in Mirabel, Québec.
+Furthermore, Bombardier issued in the name of Airbus SAS warrants exercisable for a total number of 100,000,000 Class B subordinate voting shares, exercisable for a period of five years at an exercise price per share equal to \$1.74, being the U.S. dollar equivalent of \$2.29 Cdn on June 29, 2018.
+The parties announced that the C Series family of aircraft would be known from then on as the A220 family of aircraft.

-On November 2, 2017, Bombardier announced the appointment of Douglas R. Oberhelman to its Board of Directors, effective November 2, 2017.
+On November 2, 2017, Bombardier announced the appointment of Douglas R. Oberhelman to its Board of Directors.